portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/securities.md

 The first Filter group (top right) allows you to narrow down the securities list to `shares` &ne; `0` or `shares = 0`.
 The latter filter will display only those shares that have been completely sold, where the number of purchased shares has dropped to zero.
 Without either of these filters, all shares, regardless of quantity, are displayed.
 The second filter group is also detailed in the [Performance > Calculation menu](calculation.md#main-pane), allowing you to choose either the entire portfolio or specific individual accounts.

+The top and/or bottom sum line displays the total of columns such as Purchase Value, Market Value, paid Dividends, and others, including fees (see below to add this column), but only for the filtered securities.
+Using the **Settings** :gear: icon, you can choose to display the sum at the top, bottom, both, or not at all.

 The `Export as CSV file` option will save the current table, including only the visible columns, as a CSV file.

 The `Show or Hide columns` icon provides access to the entire (lengthy) list of available fields that can be displayed.